 However, please do not do this if you are not an experienced baker, because if you accidentally create too warm of an atmosphere, it will melt all the butter out of your croissant dough and the croissants will be useless!

-If you’re feeling ambitious and craving some amazing, Parisian-worthy croissants, then give the video below a view and try the recipe for yourself!
+If you’re feeling ambitious and craving some amazing, Parisian-worthy croissants, then give the recipe a try for yourself!

 P.S.
 If you’re interested, don’t forget to check out my French baking course where I share how to make these croissants (and so much more!) in a step-by-step video tutorial.
 Learn more here.